 An interested party can be a stakeholder, person or organization that can affect, be affected by, or perceive itself to be affected by a decision or activity.
-Relevant interested parties are those that provide significant risk to organizational sustainability if their needs and expectations are not met (ISO 9000:2015 2.2.4).
+Clause 4.2 of ISO 9001:2015 addresses the requirements of interested parties.
+The clause defines relevant interested parties as those that provide significant risk to organizational sustainability if their needs and expectations are not met (ISO 9000:2015 2.2.4).
 Examples of interested parties can include:

 - Regulatory bodies

 Section 4.2 states, that organizations are only required to take into consideration those interested parties that are relevant to your quality management system.
 Once you have identified who those interested parties are you will need to determine what their requirements are and have a system to monitor or review those requirements.